Ekojoecovenant/100-Days-of-Code-and-Design/README.md

-# 100 Days of Code and Design
+# Spotify Clone
- This is for the Sarcastic Geeks Trybe 100 Days of Code and Design Challenge
+ This is a clone for Spotify's website.
+For now it will be with just HTML and CSS so some features wont be prrogrammed at the moment.